 Setting this option will allow you to override the source address used into the notifications email with the current user address.
 This is useful if you want to clearly identify who has created or updated a ticket directly from the source address.

 This option can be used to define specific rules.
 Each rule will associate specific ticket keys and ticket author conditions with a mailing list.
-When a ticket matching those conditions is opened, then a mail is fired to the designated list of emails.
+When a ticket matching those conditions is opened or updated, then a mail is fired to the designated list of emails.
 You can also include in the distribution list the ticket author, the ticket owner, the administrators and all the updaters (people who have posted an update to the ticket).

 For instance, you can define a rule to send a notification to a specific email address when a ticket with priority major is opened by any user from United States.
 You can associate a priority, a status, a type, a product, an author country and an author company.

-This option is quite useful if you want to notify someone that isn’t registered in the system or not an admin of new tickets and perform some filters to prevent a notification from being fired for every ticket.
+This option is quite useful if you want to fine tune which notifications are sent to whom.
 It can be used to provide some alerts for emergencies (tickets with a specific priority) for instance.

 Global statistics dashboard widget roles visibility